Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 recipient without internet.

-Bluetooth range is typically 10–30 meters.
+Bluetooth range is typically 10 to 30 meters.
 With multi-hop relay (up to

 5 hops), the effective range can extend to ~150 meters depending on environment and obstacles.